OfficeDev/open-xml-docs/docs/how-to-get-all-the-text-in-all-slides-in-a-presentation.md

 The code then declares a **StringBuilder** object to store the inner text of the slide.
-It then goes through all the slides and appends the text in each one to the <span class="keyword">StringBuilder</span> object.
+It then goes through all the slides and appends the text in each one to the **StringBuilder** object.

 ```csharp
     // Build a StringBuilder object.